patooworld/vsixvhax/Completion-Cache.md

 ![](images/completion-cache/failed-output-channel.png)

+For instance in this case, our `Main.hx` is missing an import for `haxe.Json`.
 After fixing the error, you can use the [Restart Language Server](https://github.com/vshaxe/vshaxe/wiki/Commands#haxe-restart-language-server) command to trigger antoher cache build.

 ### How big is the impact?